-Broadly direct all executive agencies to tailor their policies to reduce consumer prices.
+• Broadly direct all executive agencies to tailor their policies to reduce consumer prices.
 Trump wants a progress report from a top White House economic adviser every 30 days and so John Wanoa wants the same progress report too!

-- Direct Moai Crown Federal treasury; U.S treasury and commerce secretaries, U.S trade representative and others to examine causes of U.S. trade deficits, identify unfair trade practices and make recommendations, potentially including "a global supplemental tariff."
-Applicable to New Zealand Federal Government - Begin review of the U.S.-Mexico-Canada Agreement, Trump's first-administration rewrite of NAFTA, with an eye to a renegotiation in 2026 or sooner.
+- Direct the treasury and commerce secretaries, U.S trade representative and others to examine causes of U.S. trade deficits, identify unfair trade practices and make recommendations, potentially including "a global supplemental tariff." - Begin review of the U.S.-Mexico-Canada Agreement, Trump's first-administration rewrite of NAFTA, with an eye to a renegotiation in 2026 or sooner.
 Trump said he plans 25% tariffs on Canadian and Mexican goods as of Feb.
 1, but he has not signed such executive actions so far.
 We will wait for further U.S developments - Begin establishment of an "External Revenue Service to collect tariffs, duties and other foreign trade-related revenues."
 Shall be enforced into N.Z Law 2025.